-5. One out of the five travel expense reimbursements selected for testing was missing supporting documentation for the miles traveled.
+4. One out of the five travel expense reimbursements selected for testing was missing purpose/supporting documentation for the miles traveled and evidence that it was review and approved, in writing, by someone other than the person receiving the reimbursement.